soniacq/simpleHivePlot/README.md

 # simpleHivePlot
 Visualizing Networks with Hive Plots.
-This hive plot, a type of node-link diagram, shows the dependency graph of a simple model.
+This hive plot, a type of node-link diagram, shows the dependency graph of a model in Cell Collective.

-Model data.